 1 National Champion

 USTFCCCA Academic All-Americans:

-Hassell, a five-time Western Athletic Conference champion from Utah State University, joined the Cornell cross country and track and field coaching staff in 2012-13.
+Hassell, a five-time Western Athletic Conference champion from Utah State University, joined the Cornell cross country and track & field coaching staff in 2012-13.

 A middle distance standout, Hassell was a school-record holder in both the indoor 800 (2:08.27) and outdoor 1500 (4:25.70) for the Aggies.
 Coach Hassell previously served as an assistant coach at the University of California at San Diego and San Diego Mesa College.

-Hassell lives in Mount Vernon with her husband Hans, an assistant professor in Cornell's politics department, and their children Johannes and Acadia.
+Hassell lives in Mount Vernon with her husband Hans, an assistant professor in Cornell's politics department, and their children Johannes, Acadia and Finnegan.